PULdischo/python-for-text/readme.md

-Making changes to the website is much like making changes to any Github repository, but with the added step of pushing the changes to a new Github Pages branch.
+Making changes to the website is much like making changes to any Github repository, but with the added step of pushing the changes to a new `gh-pages` branch.
 Below are the steps necessary to make changes and update the website accordingly.
-Please follow the steps below.

 Before starting, you'll need to install a few pieces of software:
 - Python (I use the [Anaconda](https://www.anaconda.com/download)
-  distribution, but any kind of Python works as long as it is a version of Python 3+.
+  distribution, but any kind of Python works as long as it is a version of Python 3+).
 - [Jupyter-Book](https://jupyterbook.org/en/stable/start/overview.html)
   for building the website.
 - [Git](https://git-scm.com/downloads) versioning software for sending